snigdhasambitak/p2p-storage-cluster/README.md

    3. This will lead to a `O(N)` query time where N is the number of machines in the ring.
    4. To avoid the linear search above, it implements a faster search method by requiring each node to keep a finger table containing up to m entries, recall that m is the number of bits in the hash key
    5. The `i{th}` entry of node n will contain successor `((n+2^{i-1}) mod 2^m)`.
-   6. The first entry of finger table is actually the node’s immediate successor (and therefore an extra successor field is not needed).
+   6. The first entry of finger table is actually the node’s immediate successor

-   7. Every time a node wants to look up a key k, it will pass the query to the closest successor or predecessor (depending on the finger table) of k in its finger table (the “largest” one on the circle whose ID is smaller than k), until a node finds out the key is stored in its immediate successor.
+Every time, whenever a  node wants to look up a key k, it will pass the query to the closest successor or predecessor (depending on the finger table) of k in its finger table (the “largest” one on the circle whose ID is smaller than k), until a node finds out the key is stored in its immediate successor.
 With such a finger table, the number of nodes that must be contacted to find a successor in an N-node network is `O(log N)`

 ![chordDHT](https://github.com/snigdhasambitak/p2p-storage-cluster/blob/main/images/chordDHT.jpeg)